 \subsection{Mapping and topology}

-As shown in \autoref{fig:mapping_and_topology}, in this model, one cellulose residue are mapped into three different beads.
-The bead one the backbone is called as CL1, where the beads on the side chains are called CL2 and CL3.
-This mapping stresses complanate sidechains of cellulose chains and inter chain hydrogen interactions.
-Two features are considered: the distance of CL2 to CL3 in a residue and the angle of CL2-CL3 and backbone.
-The first distance feature should be long enough to bear torque and present complanate sidechains while the second angle feature are expected to be close to right angle.
-When in the crystal states, the angle of nearby CL2:CL3-CL1(Blue:Orange-Green) or CL3:CL2-CL1(Orange:Blue-Green) (colon means these two beads are not bonded together while dash means bonded) are close to $180^\circ$, which are illustrated in \autoref{fig:mapping_and_topology}. \\
+The mapping emphasizes the flat residues of the cellulose chains and the HBond interactions.
+Each cellulose residue was mapped to a single backbone bead (CL1) and two branched beads (CL2 and CL3, Figure~\ref{fig:mapping_and_topology}).
+Two features are considered: the distance between CL2 and CL3 in a residue and the angle of CL2-CL3 relative to the backbone.
+The first distance feature must be sufficiently large to provide structural rigidity to withstand the torque and present flat geometry of the residues, whereas the second angle feature should be approximately 90$^\circ$.
+In the crystalline state, the angles of the nearby CL2:CL3-CL1(blue:orange-green) and CL3:CL2-CL1(orange:blue-green) (colons indicate nonbonded pairs and dashes represent bonds) are close to $180^\circ$, as shown in Figure~\ref{fig:mapping_and_topology}.

-Based on this mapping, we apply 3 types of bonds, 6 types of angles and 3 types of improper dihedrals to present the bonded interactions (\autoref{fig:mapping_and_topology}).
-Bonds, angles and impropers are designed to simulate and restrain deformation of stretch, bend and torsion of a cellulose chain.
-To assure restraints in a non-periodic chain (which is used for polymer stiffness screening), CL2-CL1-CL1 angles and CL3-CL1-CL1 angles are categorized into two types respectively.
-One directional nonbonded three-body interaction is introduced to describe inter chain hydrogen bonds, requiring definitions of Acceptor, Hydrogen and Donor.
-Two A:H-D topologies are determined given the importance of hydrogen bonding and symmetries: CL2:CL1-CL3 and CL3:CL1-CL2.
-This directional interaction are impacted by A:H-D angle\cite{thompson2022lammps} and A-D distance. \\
+Based on this mapping, we applied three types of bonds, six types of angles, and three types of improper dihedrals as the BD interactions (Figure~\ref{fig:mapping_and_topology}).
+The BD interactions were designed to describe and restrain the deformations under stretching, bending, and twisting loads.
+To ensure restraint in the aperiodic chain (which was used for the polymer stiffness simulations during training), the CL2-CL1-CL1 and CL3-CL1-CL1 angles were categorized into two types, respectively.
+A type of directional NB interaction was introduced to describe HBonds, which requires the Acceptor, Hydrogen and Donor beads.
+Two A:H-D topologies were determined based on the importance of HBonding and symmetries: CL2:CL3-CL1 and CL3:CL2-CL1.
+This directional interaction is affected by the A:H-D angle and A-D distance\cite{thompson2022lammps}.